A world in which all children with neurodevelopmental disabilities and other special health care needs will achieve their full potential.

 - Health and disability, promoting health and meaningful life participation for all children

 - Leadership, developing trust and common vision with others to affect action and system change

-Learn more about becoming a UW LEND trainee.
+Learn more about becoming a UW LEND fellow.